Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 If it's not a player's turn but a request is sent by him, an error will be sent by the server.

-A game ends once all of a player's Nokemons are defeated.
+A game ends once all of a player's Nokemons are defeated or that one player quit the game.

 Players can then again either start a new game, join an existing one or quit.